KnightChaser/BASE64/README.md

 Can I implement BASE64 in C++?

-> My C++ implementation of BASE64 encoding/decoding algorithm.
+> My simplified C++ implementation of BASE64 encoding/decoding algorithm(Probably easy to understand, relatively.).
 Referred to the Wikipedia's BASE64 specification.

 <br>
 Very ez to use my implementation.
 Refer to the example.